contao/docs/docs/dev/framework/templates/legacy.md

 <?= $this->foo ?>
 ```

-{{< version-tag "4.13.46" >}} In some cases you might want to execute a function only once for performance reasons - and then that first result should
+In some cases you might want to execute a function only once for performance reasons - and then that first result should
 continued to be used.
 An example would be the `$this->text` and `$this->hasText` variables of news templates, which
 actually lazily loads the detail content from the database once accessed.
 Subsequent `$this->text` usages will then use
 the first result.
 This can be done easily through the `Template::once()` helper method: